gabrielprrd/netflix-ui-clone/README.md

 ## Todo:

-- Highlight movie on click
+- Highlight movie on click [currently working on it]
 - Style Register form
 - Add header navigation
 - Fix header behavior on scroll